-- Expecting work to be completed at home - Missing a lunchtime or playtime or series of both - A loss of privileges for example the loss of a responsibility - School based community service or imposition of a task related to the behaviour for example helping to tidy or clean up a classroom. - Referring the pupil to a senior member of staff - Letters or phone calls home to parents - Agreeing a behaviour contract and or use of a behaviour report chart to be completed at home and in school - A behaviour support plan being agreed - A child may be required to work away from their peers outside of the normal classroom, supervised by a member of staff - A child may be internally excluded and will continue to complete their work, parents verbally informed on that day - In the more extreme cases a child may be given a fixed term or permanent exclusion
+- Expecting work to be completed at home - Missing a lunchtime or playtime or series of both - A loss of privileges for example the loss of a responsibility - School based community service or imposition of a task related to the behaviour for example helping to tidy or clean up a classroom. - Referring the pupil to a senior member of staff - Letters or phone calls home to parents - Agreeing a behaviour contract and or use of a behaviour report chart to be completed at home and in school - A behaviour support plan being agreed - A child may be internally isolated and will continue to complete their work, parents verbally informed on that day. - In the more extreme cases a child may be given a fixed term or permanent exclusion

-7.2 Internal exclusion / working outside the normal classroom
+7.2 Internal exclusion / isolation

-The parent or carer of the child will be made aware of any internal exclusion and where a reflection sheet has been completed, parents of the children involved may be informed depending on the severity of the incident.
-Where a child is internally excluded or working outside of their normal classroom from their peers, they will be in a room with the door a jar and appropriately supervised.
+The parent or carer of the child will be made aware of any internal exclusion and where a reflection sheet has been completed, parents will be informed.
+Where a child is internally excluded and working in isolation from their peers they will be in a room with the door a jar and appropriately supervised.
 They will have access to the toilet and suitable refreshments as would normally be expected in a classroom environment.
-Children will also have break times, but not with their peers and will be kept out of the classroom no longer than is necessary and the time spent there is used as constructively as possible.
+Children will also have break times, but not with their peers and will be kept in isolation no longer than is necessary and the time spent there is used as constructively as possible.